891-private-john-henry-boswell-image1png

 As reported in The Adelaide Register:

-“The 32nd Battalion went away with the determination to uphold the newborn prestige of Australian troops, and they were accorded a farewell which reflected the assurance of South Australians that that resolve would be realized.”
+“The 32nd Battalion went away with the determination to uphold the newborn prestige of Australian troops, and they were accorded a farewell which reflected the assurance of South Australians that that resolve would be realised.”

 THE 32ND BATTALION.
 (1915, December 16).
 The Register p.
 6. "http://nla.gov.au/nla.news-article59988928"